-2.1 OVERVIEW 2.2 SUBMITTAL FREQUENCY
+2.1 Overview

+2.2 Submittal Frequency

 The MPO, under rules that govern nonattainment metropolitan areas, must approve a long-range plan every four years and a short-range program every four years, with all plans passing an analysis for conformity determination.
 If amendments are proposed to the MTP or TIP that would affect air quality and estimated emissions, an additional analysis must be made.
 One year after the effective date of designation of a new non-attainment area, FHWA/FTA conformity determination for the MTP and TIP must be completed.
-The EPMPO is proposing a new long range plan (RMS 2050 MTP) and a new TIP (RMS 2023-2026 TIP).
-The TPB will follow the procedure of hearing and considering all public comments starting from January 24th and ending March 9th before adopting the respective MTP and TIP.
+The EPMPO is proposing an amendment to the long range plan (RMS 2050 MTP) and the TIP (RMS 2023-2026 TIP).
+The TPB followed the procedure of hearing and considering all public comments starting from April 15,2024 and ending May 14, 2024 before adopting the respective MTP and TIP.
+(Appendix L - Public Comment)

-2.3 TRANSPORTATION CONTROL MEASURES
+2.3 Transportation Control Measures

-There are no Transportation Control Measure (TCM) requirements identified in the PM{10} SIP.
+There are no Transportation Control Measure (TCM) requirements identified in the PM10 SIP.